 When the worst does happen and wild fire strikes, toxic runoff from burned homes, charred cars and ruined garages full of paint, pesticide and fertilizer, flows into storm drains with the first winter rains and poisons creeks all the way down to the Bay.
 This segment serves as a reminder of the consequences of neglect.
 Thus, The Naturalist's Scene covers storm-water runoff and quality of life issues.

 This character driven video will result in a very effective docudrama for a wide variety of audiences and a contribution to public safety that fire professionals can respect and admire, if not fully endorse.

 Several months after this picture was taken on the edge of the riparian corridor along San Francisquito Creek in Menlo Park, a young mountain lion perched in a tree on the front lawn of a suburban home near an elementary school in nearby Palo Alto was shot and killed by police.

 Many wildlife experts believe that young male mountain lions are using the creek corridor to come down out of the hills where the best territories are already claimed by older and stronger males.
 The lion sighted in this creekside neighborhood may be still alive, as Menlo Park Police officers keep a street map on the wall with numerous red pins in it indicating mountain lion sightings.

 Experts also say that human interactions with wildlife usually increase following forest fires, as food and cover are temporarily destroyed in their natural habitat.
 So if herbivores are forced down into suburbia then carnivores must follow.
 Politics makes for strange bedfellows so this heightened interaction makes County Animal Control Services another major stakeholder in the issues of wildfire and suburban forest fires.

-please describe how you ran across this web site.
+and please describe how you ran across this web site.